RazTamir/bugzilla-reports-tool/README.md

 ![alt text](https://github.com/RazTamir/bugzilla-reports-tool/blob/master/pics/Screenshot%20from%202019-10-28%2012-46-50.png)
 ### Usage:
-Same steps as above whith changing the script you execute in step 8 to tracking_dashboard.py
+Same steps as above with changing the script you execute in step 8 to tracking_dashboard.py

 ## Arrival vs. Resolved trend
 An exeample of this dashboard:

 ![alt text](https://github.com/RazTamir/bugzilla-reports-tool/blob/master/pics/Screenshot%20from%202019-11-18%2018-04-00.png)
 ### Usage:
-Same steps as above whith changing the script you execute in step 8 to arrivals_vs_resolved.py in a daily cronjob
+Same steps as above with changing the script you execute in step 8 to arrivals_vs_resolved.py in a daily cronjob

 ## Bugzilla reports